Public Health Graduate Major (MPH, PhD)

-Biostatistics (MPH only); environmental and occupational health (MPH, PhD); epidemiology (MPH, PhD); health management and policy (MPH only); health policy (PhD only); health promotion and health behavior (MPH, PhD); global health (MPH, PhD); public health practice (MPH only)
+Biostatistics (MPH only); environmental and occupational health (MPH, PhD); epidemiology (MPH, PhD); health systems and policy (MPH only); health policy (PhD only); health promotion and health behavior (MPH, PhD); global health (MPH, PhD); physical activity (MPH only); public health practice (MPH only)

-For further information about graduate programs in public health, visit the website at http://health.oregonstate.edu/degrees/graduate/public-health.
+For further information about graduate programs in public health, visit the website.

 The College of Public Health and Human Sciences is accredited by the Council on Education for Public Health (CEPD).

 Major Code: 7580

 The PhD in Public Health is for individuals who wish to prepare themselves for careers in university teaching, research, consulting, policy development, or other high-level public health positions.
 There are currently five areas of concentration offered for the PhD degree: